Eugene Schuyler: Investigation of Turkish Atrocities in Bulgaria

 Schuyler left Russia in 1876.
 He tried unsuccessfully to be named Minister to Turkey, but that position went to a political appointee of the Grant administration and he was given the position once more of the secretary of the legation, and also of consul general.

-He arrived in Istanbul on July 6, 1876.
-Two months after earlier an uprising against Turkish rule had taken place in Bulgaria.
+He arrived in Istanbul on July 6, 1876, two months after an uprising against Turkish rule had taken place in Bulgaria.
 The uprising had been repressed by force by the Ottoman Army, with the massacre of civilians.
 Schuyler learned of these massacres from the Bulgarian students and faculty of Robert College in Constantinople.

 Vague reports of the massacres had first been printed in the British press on May 6.
 American Faculty members from Robert College collected more information and sent them to the British Minister to Turkey, with no result.
 They then sent the reports to the correspondents of The Times and the London Daily News.
 The London Daily News published its account on June 23, 1876.
 It caused an immediate sensation in London.
 The Bulgarian atrocities were discussed in Parliament on June 26, and the opposition Liberal Party demanded a full investigation.
 The Conservative government of Prime Minister Benjamin Disraeli agreed to investigate the reports.

 The British Government appointed a second secretary at their embassy in Istanbul, Walter Baring, to conduct the investigation.
 Fearing a cover-up, the faculty members of Robert College asked the American Minister to Turkey, Horace Maynard, to conduct his own investigation.
 Maynard gave the task to Schuyler.

 Schuyler prepared to travel to Bulgaria to investigate the reports.
 By chance, Schuyler's friend from Russia, Januarius MacGahan, arrived in Constantinople to cover the Serbia-Turkish War.
 Schuyler invited MacGahan to accompany him on his journey to Bulgaria.
 Schuyler and MacGahan left for Bulgaria on July 23.
 They were joined by a correspondent of Kölnische Zeitung German journalist Karl Schneider (1854–1945) and by a second secretary of the Russian Embassy in Constantinople Georgian prince Aleksi Tsereteli (Aleksei Tseretelev) and Turkish and Bulgarian translator Petar Dimitrov, instructor at the American Robert College in Constantinople.
 They spent three weeks documenting the atrocities which had taken place at villages in southern Bulgaria three months earlier.
 After visiting a number of towns and villages, Schuyler stated in his report to the U.S. Minister to Turkey, Horace Maynard: " It is very difficult to estimate the number of Bulgarians who were killed during the few days that the disturbances lasted, but I am inclined to put 15,000 for the districts that I have named."

 Schuyler gave a vivid account of what he saw at the village of Batak, three months after the massacres had taken place: